 This is what you need to remember.
 I have bounced this off of many men (and personally, learned the hard way)…

 What if Liam Neeson did that in the movie Taken?
 What If he allowed himself to get strung along by the kidnappers who had his daughter and stayed in this fearful limbo where he avoided everything?
-Those movies did so well because Neeson’s character takes life by the balls, is dynamic, and takes action.
+Those movies did so well because Neeson’s character is dynamic; he takes action.

 You deserve more than being strung along and waiting around for someone to change, make up their mind, have space, have time to think, get clean, get help, leave their girlfriend, grow up, etc. Even if he asks you on bended knee with roses and a 10 string orchestra to wait for him, set your boundaries and remember that you need to value your own time and have your own back first.

 “But I don’t know if I’m really getting strung along, Natasha.
 It’s complicated.”